 39. Now, when the centurion, who had been standing out in front of him, saw him cry out like that and breathe out his life, he said, “This man really was a son of a god!”

-40. And there were also women looking on from a distance, among whom were both Mary the Magdalene, and Mary the mother of James the small and of Joses, and Salome.
+40. And there were women looking on from a distance, among whom were also Mary Magdalene, and Mary the mother of James the small and of Joses, and Salome.

 41. These also, when he was in Galilee, followed him and ministered to him, along with many other women who came up with him to Jerusalem.